-When you first set up an iPhone, you'll be prompted to create a 6-digit passcode to unlock your screen and access certain system settings.
+When you first set up an iPhone, you'll be prompted to create a six-digit passcode to unlock your screen and access certain system settings.
 If you skip this step, you can always go back and create one, which we highly recommend.
 Without a passcode, everything on your iPhone is accessible by anyone who gets their hands on it — nosey friends, hackers, thieves, local law enforcement, the FBI — and you don't want that, do you?

 Six digits is an absolute minimum for security purposes, and it will be tough for anyone to break into.
-With six numbers, there are one million different combinations, which is much stronger than the meager 10,000 that a 4-digit numeric passcode provides.
+With six numbers, there are one million different combinations, which is much stronger than the meager 10,000 that a four-digit numeric passcode provides.

 However, to make a really strong passcode, we suggest choosing "Passcode Options" on this screen and choosing either "Custom Numeric Code" or "Custom Alphanumeric Code."